Skip to main content

 • Drop waypoints on the map by clicking

-• Use pattern generators (survey grid, corridor scan, spiral search, and more)
+• Use pattern generators (survey grid, corridor scan, expanding-square search, and more)

 • Set altitude, speed, and camera trigger parameters per waypoint